-real cores).
+In all our experiments, except the bulk size benchmark, our PPQ is faster than the parallelized and sequential STXXL PQ.
+Assuming the PQs use 12 GiB of the 16 GiB RAM for storing items, then the containers only need EM for about $n \geq 2^{30.5}$ (indicated by dashed horizontal line in plots).
+In Table 1 we show the average execution time speedups of our PPQ for the available competitors, averaged over all inputs where the input cannot fit into RAM.
+Remarkably, on both platforms the PPQ is faster than the sorter for both inputs except random on A-Rot, which indicates that I/O overlaps computation work very well, often even better than the sorter.
+Comparing to SPQS, we achieved speedups of 3.6-4.7 on A-Rot (which has 8 real cores), and speedups of 3.4-6.7 on B-SSD (16 real cores).
 Compared to the previously parallelized SPQP, we only gain 1.4-1.9 on A-Rot and 2.2-4.3 speedup on B-SSD.
-While this relative comparison may not seem much, by comparing the PPQ's throughput to the sorter and the absolute I/O bandwidth of the disks (Table 3 in appendix), one can see that the PPQ reaches 64% of the available I/O bandwidth in push-asc-pop on B-SSD, and 49% on A-Rot.
+While this relative comparison may not seem much, by comparing the PPQ's throughput to the sorter and the absolute I/O bandwidth of the disks, one can see that the PPQ reaches 64% of the available I/O bandwidth in push-asc-pop on B-SSD, and 49% on A-Rot.
 For asc-rbulk-rewrite the PQ-throughput is naturally higher than the possible I/O bandwidth, since the PQs keep items in RAM.
 In push-rand-pop, the PPQ is limited by compute time of sorting random integers, just as the STXXL sorter is.
 For asc-rbulk-rewrite, which is a main focus of the PPQ, we achieve a speedup of 1.9 on A-Rot and 2.7 on B-SSD for bulk sizes of on average 320 000 items.
-Considering the increasing bulk sizes in the bulk-rewrite experiment, we see that larger bulks yield better performance up to a certain sweet spot (on B-SSD it is probably even higher), but the break even of the PPQ over the SPQP is quite low: 20 K items for A-Rot and 80 K items for B-SSD.
+Considering the increasing bulk sizes in bulk-rewrite, we see that larger bulks yield better performance up to a certain sweet spot, but the break even of the PPQ over the SPQP is quite low: 20 K items for A-Rot and 80 K items for B-SSD.